Who is this program for?

 Can I take MALTS courses by distance?

-No, a mentor will be provided to you in order to accompany you through the entirety of the program.
+A mentor will be provided to you in order to accompany you through the entirety of the program.

 Admission and Registration Details